by Trish Riley - Editor Resort News

 “It’s important,” says Carl, that even if you have difficulty with the language, you consistently demonstrate your willingness and enthusiasm for the property and the value that you offer.”

-Speaking as chairman of the APMA and a trainer of specialised management rights courses including the Australian Resident Accommodation Managers Association MRITP and ABMA training in Mandarin through Professional Real Estate Training Australia and Knowledge Bank, Paul Po-Hsin Shih says: “As the property market attracts more buyers from diverse cultures, professional training to increase cultural intelligence is becoming almost mandatory.
+Speaking as honorary president of the APMA and a trainer of specialised management rights courses including RLAs, the Australian Resident Accommodation Managers Association MRITP and ABMA training in Mandarin through Professional Real Estate Training Australia and Knowledge Bank, Paul Shih says: “As the property market attracts more buyers from diverse cultures, professional training to increase cultural intelligence is becoming almost mandatory.
 Developing increased awareness of personal bias and developing respect for the habits, customs and norms of other cultures is the first step to building positive relationships and laying the foundation for mutual trust.

 “By understanding the visible and invisible factors of culture and becoming more proficient cross-cultural communicators, stakeholders will be able to avoid, and/or de-escalate potential conflict situations as well as create a more productive and positive work and living environment.